git-town/git-town/documentation/development/steps_list.md

 #### Continuing commands

 The step to continue is determined by calling the `CreateContinueStep` method of the current (failed) step.

-If the user resolves the issue and continues,
-Git Town processes the continue step list.
+On the user resolving the issue and continuing, Git Town runs the continue step and the remaining step list.

 `git town sync` also allows the user to skip the current branch, which skips all commands until the next checkout and then resumes executing steps.

 #### Aborting commands

 The step to abort is determined by calling the `CreateAbortStep` method of the current (failed) step.
-On abort, git town executes the abort step and the list of undo steps for all previously run steps.
+On abort, Git Town executes the abort step and the list of undo steps for all previously run steps.

 #### Undoing commands